k3jph/k3jph.github.io/_posts/2016/2016-08-15-deep-analytics-big-data.md

 Read more in the _HPE Insights_ article:

-{% include pdfembed.html pdf="In the minds of machines- Fundamental change from deep analytics – Bill Marcus.pdf" width="100%" %}
+::document{src="/assets/docs/In the minds of machines- Fundamental change from deep analytics – Bill Marcus.pdf" label="Open the PDF document" embed="true"}

 _Image lifted from HPE._